 "We have a lot of African-American women who are role models in entertainment or athletics, but we also want role models who are exceeding in technology, computer science and engineering," said Andrew Williams, Ph.D., chair and associate professor for CIS, and adviser to SpelBots.
 "At Spelman, we will continue to shatter myths and cultivate leaders in STEM-related fields."

 ( From left to right: Carlette Odemwingie, Aubria Hull, Jett Bagley, Kison Osborne, Gerard Vanloo)

-Students from Spelman College and Morehouse College received third place in Google’s HBCU Hackathon in Atlanta this weekend.
+Students from Spelman College and Morehouse College received third place in Google’s HBCU Hackathon in Atlanta, GA.
 Google hosted more than 80 computer science students from the greater Atlanta area, who worked in teams on projects that provide solutions to real-world challenges.The hackathon is part of Google's commitment to building a diverse next generation in the technology field, which includes programs to engage with the computer science departments of Historically Black Colleges and Universities.